tomkwok/wgmine/README.md

 This makes identifying peers in Wireguard configurations much easier, and also gives the owner of the key style points.

-The project is written in [C](https://knowyourmeme.com/memes/i-am-speed) and uses [libsodium](https://github.com/jedisct1/libsodium) for crypto.

 There's also a poorely written and very slow python script inside the `py` folder if you dare tickling that beast.